olanderb/AssesmentPPTmaker/README.md

 # Making WFP Branded Presentations out of Survey Data

-Lots more to do here - but the proof of concept is : given SPSS survey data and some R syntax - a user can produce the key findings of a survey .
+Lots more to do here - but the proof of concept is : given SPSS survey data and some R syntax - a user can quickly and reproducibly produce the key findings (including graphics and maps) of a survey .

 ## Need to :